insyri/rstrafes-mod-doc-draft/rules/allowed.md

 Binding mouse movement left/right to a keyboard/mouse button.

 ## Creating Scripts
 Developing exploits and scripts for cheating on the games *alone* are not blacklistable, however *using* the cheats makes you qualified for a blacklist.
+Holding scripts and not using them is not blacklistable, however, unmoral in most cases. >:(

 ## Telehopping
 Purposefully surfing/bhopping into a trigger to respawn with more speed.
 (This does not apply to all maps, some may have an anti-telehop.)